mariadb-corporation/mdbci/README.md

 **WARNING**: upon installation previously created libvirt VM pool named 'default' will be deleted.

-You can force the use of installation method for a specific Дinux distribution by passing its name to the `--force-distro` option
+You can force the use of installation method for a specific Linux distribution by passing its name to the `--force-distro` option

 ```
 ./mdbci setup-dependencies --force-distro CentOS